Pre-Book/docs/docs/setup/playbooks/atlas.md

     Then, press `OK` (and `OK` again at the warning) and wait for the flashing process to complete.
 Once it completes, you can close the program.

 === "Ventoy"
-    !!! warning "This is unfinished and potentially incorrect"
+    !!! warning "This is unfinished and potentially incorrect!"

     First, download Ventoy from [ventoy.net](https://ventoy.net/download.html) and extract it somewhere.
 In the Ventoy folder, run `Ventoy2Disk.exe`.